-My objectives was to use Terraform to provision resources across environments in the AWS cloud infrastructure.
+My objective was to use Terraform to provision resources across environments in the AWS cloud infrastructure.
 Following a typical CI/CD model, my idea was to build once and deploy multiple.
-Since there was nothing to build in terraform, I wanted to make sure the same terraform code was applied across all environments.
+Since there was nothing to build in terraform, I wanted to apply the same terraform code across all environments.
 So I thought, let’s run

 terraform init and